Last thing I remember is the freezing cold

 Mercy, something we may all need.

-Link back to Song Of Myself project page.
+Return to the Song Of Myself page.

-Other lyrics pages for Song Of Myself:
+Other lyrics pages from Song Of Myself

 1. Impossible Dream [Mitch Leigh/Joe Darion, from Man of la Mancha]